Senior Investigator Awards in Medical Humanities

 See the costs guidance for Investigator Awards [Word 124KB] for more information.

-Applications are processed once a year for consideration by Expert Review Group and Selection Panel meetings.
+Applications are processed twice a year for consideration by Expert Review Group and Selection Panel meetings.

-- 6 September 2013: closing date for second round of main applications
+- September 2015: closing date for full applications (exact date tbc)

 Grants Section - Medical Humanities